Project List

 ResearchBuzz Firehose – In 2015, I started ResearchBuzz Firehose to index the individual items that make up the ResearchBuzz newsletters.
 Indexing the individual items makes very precise keyword and tag monitoring possible; click here for an article on how to make the most of it.
 In addition to the ResearchBuzz content, there is also an index of about 13,800 articles related to Covid-19 that were collected between March 2020 and early 2023.
 Finally, there is a index of about 1000 articles related to Russia’s invasion of Ukraine.
 These items are focused on cyberwarfare, disinformation, propaganda, information warfare, destroyed and endangered cultural heritage, drones, OSINT, etc. This collection is still being updated but much more slowly than it was in early 2022.

 SearchTweaks — As I get better at handcoding HTML I’m collecting the tools I make into their own sites.
 Handcoded HTML is less messy and makes the JavaScript mobile-compatible.
-Anyway, SearchTweaks is a collection of 16 (at this writing) tools to make the Google search experience better.
-I’m sure I’ll more over time.
+Anyway, SearchTweaks is a collection of 17 tools to make the Google search experience better.
+I’m sure I’ll add more over time.

 RSSGizmos — Hurrah for RSS!
 It’s an amazing tool for keeping up with information online and I literally could not do my job without it.
-This is a collection of RSS tools and utilities I started in May 2023.
-More will be added over time.
+This is a collection of ten RSS utilities, including a tool to find RSS feeds on Wikipedia and another to create keyword-based RSS feeds for a dozen sources.

 MastoGizmos — I used to spend a lot of time on Twitter, but I started moving away in November 2022.
 Now I spend a lot more time on Mastodon.
 I’ve made a collection of tools that for browsing and searching Mastodon across the fediverse, along with a couple of utilities for RSS and Wikipedia integration.

 Nosy Raleigh — I love my hometown of Raleigh North Carolina.
 One of the things I love about it is that it offers a lot of government information as open data.
 In March 2023 I started this Web site as an ongoing experiment in blending traditional web monitoring tools like RSS with open government data.
-It’s also a static site to keep my HTML skills tuned.
+I don’t do as much with it as I used to as there’s not much interest.

 ResearchBuzz on GitHub — A bunch of random scripts/bookmarklets/etc I’ve made for various things.
 At the moment it’s Mastodon-heavy.